alexweininger/reading/README.md

 ## classics

 Frankenstien - Mary Shelley

 ---

- # giant list of books
+## giant list of books

+this list contains any and all types of books that I think are interesting to read

 ## design

 The Design of Everyday Things - Don Norman (design)